Tourist in the cathedral of Santa Cruz in Cadiz, Andalusia

 When to visit Cadiz

-Any time of the year is good, as temperatures are always mild.
-If you’re looking to head to the beach for a swim, then summer’s always best.
-Cadiz celebrates the Cádiz Carnival, its biggest festival and the one with the greatest universal appeal, between the end of February and the beginning of March each year, making this a very special time to visit.
+Any time of the year is a good one, as temperatures are always mild.
+If you’re looking to head for the beach for a swim, then summer’s always best.
+There is a special date to travel to the city and it is when they celebrate their most universal festival: the Carnival of Cádiz (between the end of February and the beginning of March).

 Excursions